+We have incurred significant annual net operating losses in every year since our inception.
+We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
+If OP0201 or any future product candidates we develop are not successfully developed and approved, we may never generate any revenue from sales of products.
 The Company has experienced recurring net losses and negative cash flows from operating activities since its inception.
-The Company recorded a net loss of \$9.0 million for the six months ended June 30, 2019.
-As of June 30, 2019, the Company had cash of \$13.7 million, working capital of \$13.2 million and an accumulated deficit of \$50.5 million.
+The Company's net loss for the three months ended March 31, 2020 is \$8.2 million.
+As of March 31, 2020, the Company had cash of \$11.8 million, working capital of \$11.0 million and an accumulated deficit of \$65.8 million.
 We have not generated any revenues from product sales, have not completed the development of any product candidate and may never have a product candidate approved for commercialization.
 We expect it will be several years, if ever, before we have a product candidate ready for commercialization.
 We have financed our operations to date primarily through sales of equity.
-We have devoted substantially all of our financial resources and efforts to research and development, including pre-clinical studies and our clinical trials.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical trials.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and will depend, in part, on the rate at which we incur expenses and our ability to generate revenue.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.

-We are currently focused on developing OP0201 nasal aerosol as a potential first-in-class treatment option for patients at risk for or with otitis media ("OM") (middle ear inflammation with or without infection).
-Although we have successfully manufactured several current Good Manufacturing Procedures ("cGMP") batches of OP0201 nasal aerosol drug product suitable for clinical trials, these batches were all of a smaller scale, and we may have difficultly scaling up manufacturing in a timely and cost-effective manner.
-We have completed three phase 1 placebo-controlled clinical trials in adults that were designed to evaluate safety and tolerability of single and repeated intranasal doses of OP0201.
-We are currently conducting one exploratory phase 2a clinical trial of OP0201 nasal aerosol in infants and children with acute otitis media.
-Upon completion of the phase 2a clinical study, we intend to initiate phase 2 and phase 3 studies, with an initial focus on a development program that, if successful, will lead to registration of OP0201 nasal aerosol in North America and key European markets as a product to treat OM and prevent OM in infants and children.
+We are focused primarily on developing products from the surfactant platform as a potential first-in-class treatment option for patients at risk for or with otitis media ("OM") (middle ear inflammation with or without infection).
+Although we have successfully manufactured Good Manufacturing Procedures ("cGMP") batches of OP0201 nasal aerosol drug product suitable for our phase 1 and phase 2a clinical trials, this was done on a smaller scale with a drug product candidate that has a short shelf life.
+Additional formulation and drug development of OP0201 and/or the dry-powder unit dose device product candidate will be required prior to initiation of future clinical trials.
+The full cost and timing of this additional development is uncertain.
+As a result of disruptions caused by the COVID-19 pandemic, our timeline for completing formulation development and selecting a product candidate has been delayed an indeterminate amount of time.
 We expect that it will be several years, if ever, before we have a product candidate ready for commercialization.
-If we are unable to successfully generate clinical data for the OP0201 nasal aerosol program, we may have greater difficulty raising additional capital on favorable terms, or at all.
+If we are unable to successfully generate clinical data for the surfactant program, we may have greater difficulty raising additional capital on favorable terms, or at all.
+Even if we successfully generate positive clinical data for the surfactant program, we may have difficulty raising additional capital due to overall economic uncertainty, as well as uncertainty around our development timelines, which have been delayed due to the ongoing pandemic.